jacobnisnevich/item-set-builder/README.md

 *(Note: you can only have one item set saved at a time and clicking* Save *will overwrite any previously saved item set)*

+### Reset Item Set

+Item sets that you are currently working with can be completely reset by clicking the *Reset* button in the horizontal menu bar.
+Note that this will reset all items in the item block viewer as well as information in the _Set Info_ tab.
+Also note that there is no way to recover your item set after you have hit reset unless you have saved your item set as *Reset* does not reset your saved item set.

 ### Item Block Manipulation

 In the item block manipulation panel, the user has four possible ways to manipulate item sets: